kubecolor/kubecolor/README.md

 * `--light-background`

 When your terminal's background color is something light (e.g white), default color preset might look too bright and not readable.
-If so, specify `--light-background` as a command line argument. kubecolor will use a color preset for light-backgrounded environment.
+If so, specify `--light-background` as a command line argument. kubecolor will use a color preset for light-background environment.

 * `--force-colors`